mggardne/MRI_T1rho_T2star_reliability/README.md

 Please see ImageAnalysisPipeline6.pdf for a flowchart for the sequence of execution of Matlab M-files.

 Please see the header comments in the M-files.

+Note that the data must be in particular directories.